 “With our partner LT-PYRKAL, we are assembling and testing our first 3D printer which will have the ability to use an extended and varied list of alloys to “print” metal components for targeted industries,”

 So in the space of 5 months, “a number of key technical challenges have been solved” and Zecotek has now “identified a unique approach to handle high-performance metal alloys with their compact high-speed 3D print technologies”.
 With the number of 3D printing “startups” on crowdfunding platforms growing exponentially, this would imply that it is not inherently difficult to create a 3D printer.
-It is however, difficult to take a metal 3D printer from design phase to production in 5 months and expect it to compete against well capitalized 3D metal printing companies such as Arcam and Exone.
+It is, however, difficult to take a metal 3D printer from the design phase to production in 5 months and expect it to compete against well-capitalized 3D metal printing companies such as Arcam and Exone.